microsoft-dx/csharp-fundamentals/CSharpFundamentals/csharp05 - Classes/README.md

 Behind the scenes, when you declare an auto-implemented property, the compiler creates a private field that can be accessed through the `get` and `set` methods you define in the property, **making the code a lot easier to read and maintain.**

+>The compiler creates backing fields for each auto-implemented property.
+The fields are not accessible directly from source code.

 > [For more examples on implementing properties, visit this resource.](https://msdn.microsoft.com/en-us/library/w86s7x04.aspx)

 You can initialize auto-implemented properties in the following way: